pb111/Inferential-Statistics-Project/README.md

 -	When we have more than one factor variable, then it is said to be **Two way ANOVA**.
 -	It is utilized to observe the interaction between the two factors and tests the effect of two factors at the same time.

-## Key terms and concepts

-### Sum of square between groups

--	For the sum of the square between groups, we calculate the individual means of each group.
--	Then we take the difference between data points from the individual mean for each group.
--	Finally, we will take the sum of the square of difference for all the individual groups.

-### Sum of squares within group

--	In order to get the sum of squares within a group, we calculate the grand mean for all groups and then take the deviation from the individual group.
--	The sum of all groups will be done after the square of the deviation.

-### F-ratio

--	To calculate the F-ratio, the sum of the squares between groups will be divided by the sum of the square within a group.

-### Degree of freedom

--	To calculate the degree of freedom between the sums of the squares group, we will subtract one from the number of groups.
--	The sum of the square within the group’s degree of freedom will be calculated by subtracting the number of groups from the total observation.

 ===============================================================================